base205al/base205al.github.io/content/en/about/index.md

 ## Our Mission

 BASE exists to foster a vibrant and inclusive software development community in the Birmingham metropolitan area.
 We believe that technology thrives when diverse minds come together to learn, share, and build.
-Our mission is to provide a supportive environment where software enthusiasts of all skill levels can expand their knowledge, develop their careers, and contribute to the local tech ecosystem.
+Our mission is to provide a supportive environment where software enthusiasts of literally (not figuratively) ***any skill level***, from the newest n00b to the most seasoned pro, can expand their knowledge, develop their careers, and contribute to the Birmingham tech ecosystem.

 ## What We Do